Kahkashan2708/Youtube_data_Analysis/README.md

-# Youtube_data_Analysis

-# 📊 YouTube Comments Analysis
+# Youtube Comments Analysis

 This project performs exploratory data analysis (EDA) on a dataset of YouTube video comments from the US.
 It focuses on cleaning, visualizing, and deriving insights from the comment data.

-## 📁 Dataset
+##  Dataset

 - **File Used**: `UScomments.csv`
 - The dataset contains comments on various YouTube videos from the US, including metadata such as likes, replies, and sentiment indicators.
+It is there in repository.

-## 🔧 Tools & Libraries
+##  Tools & Libraries

 - **Python**
 - **Pandas**